Procedure: Professional and Short Courses

 This procedure covers professional and short courses offered by the University.

-- The Associate Dean informs the relevant College Education Committee of any short or professional courses offered.
-College Education Committees monitor such courses for quality assurance and viability purposes.
+- The Associate Dean informs the relevant College Education Committee or the Pro Vice-Chancellor (Education) informs the CLT Board of Studies of any short or professional courses offered.
+College Education Committees or the CLT Board of Studies monitor such courses for quality assurance and viability purposes.

 Required information for participants